NikosFragkiskatos/MQTTIoT/README.md

 This project is a comprehensive demonstration of real-time data streaming and analysis using ThingsBoard, an open-source IoT platform, and Mosquitto MQTT, an open-source message broker.
 The Internet of Things (IoT) is expanding rapidly, connecting devices and allowing them to interact in innovative ways.
 This project is divided into two parts: In Part 1, we set up an environment to produce, publish, and send temperature and humidity data to ThingsBoard and Firebase.
 Part 2 expands upon this by adding an alarm rule chain in ThingsBoard to monitor data against a threshold and send notifications to Firebase.
 This is part of my coursework submission for the MIT Data Engineering program.

+### How to follow this project

+If you would like to just look over what was done in order to execute this project without running it, you can use the Word documents`Part1_GeneralMQTTSetup` and `Part2_ThingsBoardAlarmSetup`, found inside the folder `Project_24_Docker`.

+Below you will find general guidlines/instructions that were given in order to execute this project.
+Using the two Word documents however is recommended.

 ## Part 1: Streaming Live Data to ThingsBoard

 ### Prerequisites